 When direct acting hepatitis C antivirals are used in combination with pegylated interferon alfa and/or ribavirin, contraindications to those agents also apply to the direct acting hepatitis C antivirals.
-Ribavirin may cause birth defects and/or death of the exposed fetus and is contraindicated in pregnancy.
-Refer to individual label information for pegylated interferon alfa and ribavirin for contraindications associated with those agents.
-Provided the second response of the exposed fetus and is contraindicated in pregnancy.
+Ribavirin may cause birth defects and/or death of the exposed fetus and is contraindicated in pregnancy.1-7 Refer to individual label information for pegylated interferon alfa and ribavirin for contraindications associated with those agents.44-52

 Table 7.
-Contraindications 1-6
+Contraindications1-7

-Contraindications Daclatasvir Simeprevir Sofosbuvir Ledipasvir/ sofosbuvir Ombitasvir/ paritaprevir/ ritonavir/ dasabuvir Ombitasvir/ paritaprevir/ ritonavir Coadministration with drugs that are highly dependent on cytochrome P450 (CYP) 3A for clearance а а Coadministration with drugs that strongly induce CYP2C8 а Coadministration with drugs that strongly induce CYP3A а а а Coadministration with drugs that strongly inhibit CYP2C8 а Coadministration with drugs that moderately induce CYP3A а Hepatic impairment, moderate а а Hepatic impairment, severe а а Hypersensitivity to the drug or any component а а а а а а
+Contraindications Daclatasvir Simeprevir Sofosbuvir Elbasvir/ grazoprevir Ledipasvir/ sofosbuvir Ombitasvir/ paritaprevir/ ritonavir/ dasabuvir Ombitasvir/ paritaprevir/ ritonavir Coadministration with drugs that are highly dependent on cytochrome P450 (CYP) 3A for clearance а а Coadministration with drugs that strongly induce CYP2C8 а Coadministration with drugs that strongly induce CYP3A а а а а Coadministration with drugs that strongly inhibit CYP2C8 а Coadministration with drugs that moderately induce CYP3A а Coadministration with efavirenz. а Coadministration with organic anion transporting polypeptide 1B1/3 inhibitors а Hepatic impairment, moderate а а а Hepatic impairment, severe а а а Hypersensitivity to the drug or any component а а а а а а